-SINCE 2013, BIG PICTURE PROJECT HAS CONTRIBUTED OVER $68,000, AND GIVEN HUNDREDS OF PRINTED PHOTOS TO FAMILIES AND CHILDREN ACROSS THE GLOBE
+SINCE 2013, BIG PICTURE PROJECT HAS TRAVELED TO 4 DIFFERENT CONTINENTS, CONDUCTED 8 PROJECTS, AND GIVEN HUNDREDS OF PRINTED PHOTOS TO FAMILIES AND CHILDREN ACROSS THE GLOBE

 We have respectfully entered communities on continents near and far to share our tools of perspective and reflection.
 We have brought curiosity and resources; we have left with inspiration, and connection.
 Our project is one of empowerment and equality.
 We have explored enough to know the impact is real, and we are just getting started.
 Discover more below.

 With borders being cut off from outside travel for decades, Myanmar is an untouched, step back in time.
 The land is covered with ancient temples and a magnificent landscape that feels like a living edition of National Geographic.
 Even with all of momentous recent changes of opening up their borders, Myanmar remains a rural nation of traditional values.

 This project gave opportunities and experiences to people who have spent the majority of their lives being censored and stifled.